-Retail to Careers in Adjacent Industries
+Retail Careers

 COMMON SKILLS FOR EMPLOYABILITY AND PATHWAYS TO ADVANCEMENT

 WHY EMPLOYABILITY SKILLS MATTER

 Retail employment provides workers the opportunity to develop skills that can easily transfer to other occupations.
 Workers may not appreciate the impressive range of skills they develop that are valued across industries.
 These "common employability skills" can help them make a transition to other jobs, both within retail and in other industries.